Fundamental Work Scaling and Non-Extensivity in Critical Engines: Stirling Cycle and Criticality

-While the general Stirling cycle shown in Fig.~\ref{fig_stirling} works effectively for a system at quantum criticality as in Fig.~\ref{fig:sistema_de_energia}, a specific diagram is necessary to illustrate the exact behavior.
-As illustrated in Fig.~\ref{fig_stirling_QCP}, the thermodynamic cycle is performed by sweeping the control parameter from the QCP $\lambda_{\text{crit}}$ (Fig.~\ref{fig:sistema_de_energia}) to a high parameter value $\lambda_H$, with $\lambda_L = \lambda_{\text{crit}}$.
-Alternatively, by choosing to vary the high parameter $\lambda_H$ while keeping $\lambda_L$ fixed, the diagram becomes reflected horizontally, with point $A$ corresponding to the ground state at the higher temperature.
-Similarly, if the high field is selected as the control parameter, the cycle can be defined by assigning either the initial or the final point to coincide with the QCP.
+Although the general Stirling cycle shown in Fig.~\ref{fig_stirling} has been extensively studied in the literature for systems at quantum criticality, as depicted in Fig.~\ref{fig:sistema_de_energia} \cite{2qubitsStirling4,Castorene2,2qubitsStirling5,2qubitsStirling8,stirlingTsallis,Castorene1}, a specific diagram is necessary to illustrate the exact thermodynamic behavior at low temperatures.
+As shown in Fig.~\ref{fig_stirling_QCP}, the thermodynamic cycle is executed by sweeping the control parameter from the GLC at $\lambda_{\text{crit}}$ to a high parameter value $\lambda_H$.
+Alternatively, by choosing to vary $\lambda_H$ while keeping the low parameter $\lambda_L$ fixed, the diagram is reflected horizontally, with point $A$ corresponding to the ground state at the higher temperature.
+Similarly, if the high parameter is selected as the control parameter, the cycle can be defined such that either the initial or the final state coincides with the GLC.

-The thermal reservoirs are considered to be close in temperature, with \( (T_H - T_L)/T_H = \delta/T_H \ll 1 \), so that \( T_H \) may be written as \( T_H = T_L + \delta \) to leading order.
-This condition ensures that when the system is at the QCP, the entropy is dominated by the ground-state degeneracy, with negligible population of excited states.
-Consequently, the internal energy at the critical point becomes temperature-independent and constant for both reservoir temperatures, since they are both small and closely spaced.
+The thermal reservoirs are assumed to operate at sufficiently low temperatures such that the internal energy and entropy follow Eq.~\eqref{thermo_quantities_lowT}, even when the system is in thermal equilibrium with the hot reservoir at $T_H$.
+This condition guarantees that at the GLC, the entropy is completely dominated by the ground-state degeneracy, with a negligible population of excited states.
+Consequently, the internal energy at the critical point becomes temperature-independent across both reservoir temperatures.
+It should be noted that the precise upper bound for this "low-temperature" regime is inherently system-dependent; here, it is strictly defined by the range where Eq.~\eqref{thermo_quantities_lowT} remains valid.
+The thermodynamic effects of higher temperatures, which permit the thermal population of the first excited state, will be addressed in subsequent sections.

-Additionally, the low-temperature regime guarantees that at high tuning parameter $\lambda_H$, predominantly the ground state is populated, while the first excited state remains scarcely occupied and higher levels are empty.
-The energy gap $\Delta$ between the ground and first excited states determines the characteristic energy scale, and the internal energy at both low and high temperatures is governed by this parameter.
-Later in this section, the case of a reduced energy gap will be considered, where thermal occupation of the first excited state becomes non-negligible even at low temperatures.

-For the present discussion, in the very low-temperature regime and under the assumption of a large energy gap $\Delta$, the relevant thermodynamic quantities at each stage of the cycle are:
+Furthermore, this low-temperature condition, coupled with the assumption of large energy gaps $\Delta_H^{(0)}$ and $\Delta_{\text{crit}}^{(0)}$, ensures that at the high tuning parameter $\lambda_H$, the thermal population is almost entirely confined to the ground state.
+Under these assumptions of low temperatures and large energy gaps, the relevant thermodynamic quantities at each state of the cycle are given by: